FreeCAD/FreeCAD-render/docs/Cameras.md

 # Context menu

-You will find, in Camera context menu, a few features to help positioning and orienting Camera:
+You will find, in Camera context menu, a few features to help positioning and orienting a Camera:
-* `Set GUI to this camera`: this action resets the GUI camera (the camera from which the scene is seen in FreeCAD viewport) to the selected Camera.
+* `Set GUI to this camera`: resets the GUI camera (the camera from which the scene is seen in FreeCAD viewport) to the selected Camera.
-* `Set this camera to GUI`: this action resets the selected Camera to the GUI camera.
+* `Set this camera to GUI`: sets the selected Camera to the GUI camera.
-* `Point at...`: this action allows to orient the camera so that it looks at a specific object.
+* `Point at...`: allows to orient the camera so that it looks at a specific object.
 Trigger this action, click on the target object in the viewport, and the camera will be automatically oriented towards the selected object.

 You can access the context menu by right-clicking on the Camera in the tree view.